Geometric Ramsey Interferometry with a Tripod Scheme

-During the free evolution time $T$, a phase accumulation occurs which has a simple physical origin in the bare-state picture.
-The coherent transfer between the state $\ket{3}$ and the state $\ket{1}$ redistributes a photon between the beams $3$ and $1$ which leads to a momentum kick of $2p_r\hat{y}$ on the atom, as shown in Fig. \ref{Figure2}b. $p_r=\hbar k$ is the momentum recoil associated to a $\lambda=689\,$nm photon, $\hbar$ is the reduced Planck constant, and $k=2\pi/\lambda$ is the wave number of the light field.
-Therefore, the phase accumulation corresponds to $\Delta E_k T/\hbar$, where $m$ is the atomic mass, and $\Delta E_k=2p_r^2/m$, the kinetic energy difference between the two bare states.
-We fit the Ramsey interferometer output evolution as a function of $T$ with a damped oscillation and found a frequency of $2\pi\times19.8(16)\,$kHz (see dashed black curves in Fig. \ref{Figure3}b), in agreement with the theoretical prediction of $\Delta E_k/\hbar=2\pi\times 19.2\,$kHz.
+During the free evolution time $T$, a phase accumulation occurs, which has a simple physical origin in the bare-state picture.
+The coherent transfer between the state $\ket{3}$ and the state $\ket{1}$ redistributes a photon between the beams $3$ and $1$, which leads to a momentum kick of $2p_r\hat{y}$ on the atom, as shown in Fig. \ref{Figure2}b. $p_r=\hbar k$ is the momentum recoil associated with a $\lambda=689\,$-nm photon, $\hbar$ is the reduced Planck constant, and $k=2\pi/\lambda$ is the wave number of the light field.
+Therefore, the phase accumulation corresponds to $\Delta E_k T/\hbar$ where $\Delta E_k=2p_r^2/m$ is the kinetic energy difference between the two bare states and $m$ is the atomic mass.
+We fit the Ramsey interferometer output evolution as a function of $T$ with a damped oscillation and find a frequency of $2\pi\times19.8(16)\,$kHz [see black solid curves in Fig. \ref{Figure3}b], in agreement with the theoretical prediction of $\Delta E_k/\hbar=2\pi\times 19.2\,$kHz.

-The damping time, extracted from the fit, is found to be $\tau_{\textrm{fit}}=23(4)\,\mu$s.
-The damping of the fringe contrast is due to the finite temperature of the gas reducing the wavepacket coherence length to the thermal de Broglie wavelength $\lambda_{th}=h/\sqrt{2\pi m k_B T_0}$, where $h$ is the Planck constant and $k_B$ is the Boltzmann constant.
-As the two bare-state wavepackets have different momenta, complete loss of interferometric signal occurs when the wavepacket separation equals the thermal de Broglie wavelength, namely $\tau_{\textrm{typ}}=\sqrt{m\pi/(2k^2k_BT_0)}\approx 63\,\mu$s, in qualitative agreement with the fitted value $\tau_{\textrm{fit}}$.
+At finite temperature, the oscillation is damped due to the momentum dispersion of the gas.
+In Fig. \ref{Figure3}b, we observe a good agreement of the experiment with an adiabatic model at a temperature $T_0=50\,$nK (see colored dashed curves), indicating that the temperature is the dominant dephasing mechanism limiting the experimental coherence time.
+Deviations from the model prediction are mainly due to a residual diabatic contribution; for more details, see \cite{SM}.
+The damping time, extracted from the fit, is found to be $\tau=23(4)\,\mu$s.
+Since $\tau\Delta E_k/\hbar\gtrsim 1$, only a few oscillations are visible, limiting the sensitivity of the frequency measurement.
+The coherence time can be improved either by reducing the temperature using for example delta-kick cooling \cite{PhysRevLett.78.2088} or by post-selection of a narrow momentum window after a long time of flight \cite{valdes-curiel_topological_2021}.
+Alternatively, Mach-Zehnder or Ramsey-Bord\'e types of interferometric pulse sequence can be in principle implemented to limit the dephasing due to temperature.

 A rigorous theoretical treatment of the geometric Ramsey interferometer can be done with a brute-force diagonalization of the time-dependent Hamiltonian of the system.
-However, physical interpretation together with significant simplifications are possible by changing the original bare-state basis to the dressed-state basis of the internal Hamiltonian, defined by two long-lived zero-energy dark states
+However, physical interpretation together with significant simplifications are possible by changing the original bare-state basis to the dressed-state basis of the internal Hamiltonian, defined by two long-lived zero-energy dark states, namely

 and two bright states that contain the bare excited state, so subject to a fast decay by photon spontaneous emission.
 Moreover, the bright states are light shifted by $\pm\hbar\Omega$, where $\vartheta = \cos^{-1}\left(|\Omega_3|/\Omega\right)$, $\varphi=\tan^{-1}\left(|\Omega_2|/|\Omega_1|\right)$, and $\Omega=\sqrt{|\Omega_1|^2+|\Omega_2|^2+|\Omega_3|^2}$ \cite{dalibard2011colloquium}.